andreabenzi/curiosity-potd/README.md

 # curiosity-potd

-WordPress Plugin tested on 4.9.8 version.
+WordPress Plugin tested 4.9.8 / 5.0.3 version.

-This is a simple plugin that create a widget to show NASA Curiosity rover photos.
+This is a simple plugin that create a widget to show NASA Curiosity rover latest photo.

 Widget Option:
 - Title